skywalker2207/DFS-phodenge-/README.md

    - `node_modules` : Contains all the npm packages.
    - `public` : Contains all the static files and index.html file.
    - `src` : Contains all the source code for the project.
+      - `assets` : Contains all the assets of the project.
       - `components` : Contains all the components of the project.
+      - `data` : Contains all the mock data files.
+      - `scenes` : Contains all the scenes of the project.
+      - `state` : Contains all the state of the project.
      - `App.js` : Contains the main component of the project.
      - `index.js` : Contains the code rendering the main component.
      - `index.css` : Contains the styling for the main component.
      - `package.json` : Contains all the npm packages.
      - `package-lock.json` : Contains all the npm packages.
      - `README.md` : Contains all the information about the project.
-     - `yarn.lock` : Contains all the yarn packages.

 - `server/`: Contain all backend code
    - `node_modules` : Contains all the npm packages.